A re-analysis of equilibrium chemistry in five hot Jupiters: Data

 We consider limb-darkening coefficients as constant because of degeneracies with other transit-shape parameters.
 These degeneracies are especially important in our case because of the gaps that periodically occurs in HST data.
 Before using Iraclis, we calculated these limb darkening coefficients for each star and in the wavelength band that interests us.
 We used ExoTETHyS \citep{Morello}, especially the Stellar Atmosphere Intensity Limb (SAIL) subpackage to account for this limb darkening effect.
 We choose a stellar model based on the ATLAS grid, and we adopted the Claret 4 coefficients limb-darkening law described in \cite{Claret_2000} .\\

-After calculating the limb-darkening coefficients we used Iraclis \citep{Tsiaras_2018, Tsiaras_2016b, Tsiaras_2016a}.
+After calculating the limb-darkening coefficients, we used Iraclis \citep{Tsiaras_2018, Tsiaras_2016b, Tsiaras_2016a}.
 This is a pipeline developed to reduce the HST data of the WFC3 instrument for transiting exoplanets, when the scanning mode of the telescope is used.
 This method of reduction has been explained in detail in \cite{Tsiaras_2018}, \cite{Saba}, \cite{Mugnai}, \cite{Guilluy}.
 We propose here to make a short overview of the different steps of this method.
-First we apply with Iraclis the standard steps of data reduction: bias correction, zero-read correction, dark current subtraction, detector gain variation correction, flat field correction and finally bad pixel correction, as well as cosmic rays corrections.\\
+First, we use Iraclis to apply the standard steps of data reduction: bias correction, zero-read correction, dark current subtraction, detector gain variation correction, flat field correction, and bad pixel correction, as well as cosmic rays corrections.\\

 Once these reduction and calibration steps have been performed, the next step is the extraction of the 1D spectra from each image, which gives the wavelength-dependent light curves.
 We extracted the white light curve, a broad band of wavelengths that includes most of the observed starlight, and the spectral light curves, with the light decomposed on several narrower wavelength bands. \\